Magnetohydrodynamic stability of magnetars in the ultrastrong field regime II: The crust: Perturbative Hall MHD modes in strong magnetic fields

 Using Eq.~(\ref{eq:PerturbedInductionEq},\ref{eq:PerturbedLatticeEulerEq}), we can find the dispersion relation for Hall MHD modes when the electron fluid and the nuclear lattice are coupled.

-Since the Hall modes are incompressible, we set $k_j\xi^j=0$.
-The incompressible mode approximation breaks down in the limit that the magnetic field pressure approaches the matter pressure, so strictly speaking the following results will only be valid at sufficiently high densities within the crust such that this limit is not reached.
+We work in the incompressible limit $k_j\xi^j\to 0$.
+Within this approximation, we find that the ratio of the component of $\xi^j$ along $k^j$ is $\sim v_A^2/c_s^2$ times the magnitude of $\xi^j$ perpendicular to $k^j$, where $v_A^2=B^2/4\pi\rho$ and $c_s^2$ are the squares of the Alfven and sound speeds, respectively.
+Roughly speaking, the incompressible approximation breaks down for all modes once the magnetic pressure exceeds the matter pressure, hence is only valid at sufficiently high densities within the crust.
 Define the Alfv\'{e}n frequency $\omega_{\text{A}}$ and shear mode frequency $\omega_s$ through

 Eq.~(\ref{eq:PerturbedInductionEq}) and~(\ref{eq:PerturbedLatticeEulerEq}) now become

 since $\xi^i$ cannot have a component along $k^i$, and where $\hat{B}^i-\hat{k}^i(\hat{k}_j\hat{B}^j)$ was used to replace $\hat{B}^i$ as it is the projection of $\hat{B}^i$ perpendicular to $k^i$.